Explainer: How does a leadership challenge to a Conservative UK prime minister work?

 - COULD THIS HAPPEN TO MAY?

 Some eurosceptic MPs have publicly said they have submitted such letters in protest at her Brexit negotiating strategy.
-The number voicing concern rose on Wednesday after media reports of what the draft deal included.
+The number voicing concern rose after the publication of a draft withdrawal agreement on Wednesday and Raab’s resignation on Thursday.

 However, the 1922 Committee’s chairman, Graham Brady, is the only person who knows how many have actually submitted letters, including those who have written to him confidentially.